Video Games as Tools for Learning and Recovery

 - How to Select the Best Instructional Video Games for Your Kids (epicagames.com)

-About Gaming and EducationI am a doctoral student at Azusa Pacific University researching gaming and education.
+About Gaming and EducationI am a doctoral candidate at Azusa Pacific University researching gaming and education.

 Posted on December 2, 2013, in Uncategorized and tagged American Psychological Association, Basic skills, colaboration, Critical thinking, Education, Games and Learning, Massively multiplayer online game, research, research on video games, Role-playing game, spacial reasoning, Video game, Virtual world.
 Bookmark the permalink.
 2 Comments.